pudo-attic/voteit-server/README.md

     pip install -r requirements.txt
     python setup.py develop

-If you're unfamiliar with virtualenv, be aware that you will need to execute the ``source env/bin/activate`` command each time you're working with the project.

 Next, you need to start MongoDB.
 For testing, you can simply run

     mongod --dbpath=/tmp

 You also need to configure ``voteit-server`` to point at this.
 Create a copy of the file ``voteit/default_settings.py``, as ``settings.py`` in the repository base, and change ``MONGODB_URI`` if required (the default should just work unless you've configured MongoDB differently).

 Once the new configuration is set up, you need to set an environment variable to point ``voteit-server`` at the configuration file: